 A chair's firmness, depth, and back height all have a bearing on how you'll feel while sitting or lounging there.

-Sit a spell before you buy, putting your feet up or placing throw pillows just as you would if you were at home.
-If the chair doesn't feel right in the store, it never will in your living room.
+So, sit a spell before you buy, putting your feet up or placing throw pillows just as you would if you were at home.
+If the chair doesn't feel right in the store, it never will feel right in your living room.

 Simple is best when it comes to window coverings.
 Windows covered with ruffles to the rafters quickly get tired-looking - not to mention dusty.

 Most shops for window coverings offer a wide variety of styles, with equally varied prices.